-I am a 22 year old Australian digital artist with a degree in graphic design.
+I am a 22 year old digital artist

-I specialise in digital art; taking a blank image in Photoshop and painting with the brush tool
+I specialise in digital art; taking a blank image in Photoshop and painting with the brush tool.

 Digital painting is wonderful in the lack of restraint it provides to that of the virtual canvas: texture, stroke, brush type and flow, tone, composition, structure, artistic style...
 So much freedom can spawn from that single click of a button and without disruption to workflow or destructive mistakes.

-A. Canon EOS 500D, and I mostly use a Canon EF 50mm f/1.8 II lens.
+Canon EOS 500D, and I mostly use a Canon EF 50mm f/1.8 II lens.

 Curve adjustments are definitely the way to go.
 Here's how I usually set it up: